epheo/shaddock/README.rst

 **Shaddock**
 ============
-Shaddock provides a platform deployed in http://docker.com containers following a predefined template (like a basic http://openstack.org infrastructure)
+Shaddock provides a platform deployed in http://docker.com containers following a predefined template (like an http://openstack.org infrastructure)

 QuickStart
 ----------